eitansuez/inference-extension-exploration/docs/index.md

 I suspect that the name "llama2-7b" is an artifact of perhaps a prior attempt to make this exercise work with a different model.
 The model was revised to Qwen-1.5B but the name of the deployment and associated labels were never updated to match?

-Capture the gateway ip address to the environment variable `GW_IP`:
+Capture the gateway IP address to the environment variable `GW_IP`:

 ```shell
 export GW_IP=$(kubectl get gtw inference-gateway -o jsonpath='{.status.addresses[0].value}')